herluf-ba/herluf-ba.github.io/content/making-a-turn-based-multiplayer-game-in-rust-01-whats-a-turn-based-game-anyway.md

         self.history.push(event.clone());
     }

-    /// It's very common to have a dispatch function like this to do things like validation and logging pub fn dispatch(&mut self, event: &GameEvent) -> bool {
+    /// Dispatches an event if it is valid on the current GameState pub fn dispatch(&mut self, event: &GameEvent) -> bool {
-        let is_valid = event.is_valid_on(&self);
+        // It's very common to have a dispatch function like this to do things like validation and logging let is_valid = event.is_valid_on(&self);
         if is_valid {
             self.reduce(event);